| Ford Explorer Rollovers 1997 Ford

 the economies involved using thinner metal panels to construct the Explorer's

+roof.
 Experts say most

 vehicle roofs are extremely weak, thanks to a federal roof crush standard